lameuler/astro-pdf/README.md

     Used when Puppeteer is loading the page in [`Page.goto`](https://pptr.dev/api/puppeteer.page.goto)

+- **`navTimeout`**: `number` _(optional)_

+    Set the [default navigation timeout](https://pptr.dev/api/puppeteer.page.setdefaultnavigationtimeout) (in milliseconds) for Puppeteer.
+The default used by Puppeteer is 30 seconds.
+This can be set to 0 to have no timeout.

 - **`pdf`**: [`Omit<PDFOptions, 'path'>`](https://pptr.dev/api/puppeteer.pdfoptions)

     Default: `{}`

     Options to be passed to [`Page.pdf`](https://pptr.dev/api/puppeteer.page.pdf) to specify how the PDF is generated.

+- **`maxRetries`**: `number`

+    Default: `0`

+    The maximum number of times to retry loading and processing a page if there is an error.

+- **`throwError`**: `boolean`

+    Default: `false`

+    Set to throw errors encountered when loading and processing the page.
+This will cause the build of your site to fail when `astro-pdf` fails to generate the PDF for the page.

+    By default, errors for failed pages will be logged and the build will still successfully complete.

 - **`callback`**: `(page: Page) => void | Promise<void>` _(optional)_